 HR SaaS systems are flexible

-The typical pay-as-you-grow model not only makes costs of the solution more predictable but many SaaS solutions provide the ability to modify the number of users with ease.
-Changing your usage plan is simple and your HR software can scale as your business grows.
+The typical pay-as-you-grow model not only makes the costs of the solution more predictable, but many SaaS solutions provide the ability to modify the number of users with ease.
+Changing your usage plan is simple, and your HR software can scale as your business grows.

 HR SaaS systems are super secure

 The very nature of HR SaaS systems means that high-grade security is top of any good provider’s priority list.
-The sensitive and confidential nature of data that HR vendors process and store is naturally a concern of customers.
-Therefore, HR systems often provide more robust data security and have back-up processes in place than the typical growing business would.
+The sensitive and confidential nature of data that HR vendors process and store is naturally a concern for customers.
+Therefore, HR systems often provide more robust data security and have backup processes in place than the typical growing business would.